UWCS/fng/README.md

 curl -s https://raw.githubusercontent.com/UWCS/fng/main/install.sh | sh
 ```

-Once the installation is complete, start the environment using (Custom Script) on the user login screen (GDM).
+Once complete, choose "User Script" on the login screen before entering your password.

-## Details
+## How it works
 ### Installer

 The installer script sets up the following components on your host: